corda/corda-runtime-os/buildSrc/README.md

 #### Logging

-In the `build.gradle` of the module, declare the logger dependencies as...
+The root `build.gradle`  declares the logger dependencies as...

 ```gradle
 dependencies {